-Kseniya Kirichenko (she/her) is the Programmes Coordinator (UN Advocacy, Women and Training) at ILGA World.
+Kseniya Kirichenko (she/her) is the Programmes Manager (UN Advocacy, Women and Training) at ILGA World.

 She is a feminist activist, international human rights lawyer and legal researcher with 10 years of experience in academia and 15 years of practicing in public interest advocacy, strategic litigation and human rights project management at national and international levels.

 Kseniya joined ILGA World in 2016 and leads and coordinates our activities on United Nations treaty bodies, special procedures, women and training.
 Kseniya authored ILGA World’s Annual Treaty Bodies Reports (2016-2019) and the first comprehensive research on treaty bodies’ jurisprudence on SOGIESC.
 She is also representing ILGA World at ProtectDefenders.eu, the European Union Human Rights Defenders mechanism established to protect defenders at high risk, and providing support to the ILGA World’s Women’s Steering Committee.